Travel Tips: How to Spend 36 Hours in Veniceby ExperiencePlus! - Tuesday, July 27, 2010

 10 p.m.
 Back to Saint Mark’s Square

 Enjoy a stroll through St. Mark’s Square.
 There is always live classical music until late.
-If it happens to be a Thursday, stop at the fashionable café “Centrale” for happy hour and live music.
-It’s not cheap but very nice and if you still need dinner they also serve food.
+Check out the world-famous Caffè Florian and Grandcaffè Quadri.
+If you prefer a more intimate atmosphere, why not check out Harry’s Bar – Hemingway’s favorite place in Venice.
+It’s not cheap but they own the original Bellini drink recipe, and if you still need dinner, they also serve food.

 8:00 a.m.
 Try and have breakfast and get out before 8 or 8:30.
 You’ll find the Venetians are out doing their morning shopping until 9 or 9:30 a.m. after which they disappear behind closed doors and garden walls as they relinquish their City to hordes of tourists.